Our Guide: Cleaning and care for your vintage Moroccan rug

 This is our favourite method as it uses textiles that may otherwise go to landfill and gives a thicker, heavier and more upholstered feel to your pouf or ottoman.

-There's an article here for more info on this.
+There's an article with more info on this here:

-Got More Questions About Care or Cleaning For Your Vintage Rug?
+Got More Questions About Caring For or Cleaning Your Vintage Rug?

 Get in contact any time and we'll be happy to offer any advice or assistance.